plannigan/hyper-bump-it/docs/getting-started.md

 ## Installation

-To install `columbo`, simply run this simple command in your terminal of choice:
+To install `hyper-bump-it`, simply run this simple command in your terminal of choice:

 ```bash
 python -m pip install hyper-bump-it